broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 A slightly different template is going to be needed if the type is generic (because we won't be able to add static stored properties to it), but that's the general strategy.

-Tests are still going to be important, though, when we need to prove that functions like `compose` and `zip` work as intended.
+Tests are still going to be important, though, when we need to prove that functions like `then` and `zip` work as intended.
 Also, in some cases we really want to write some lenses and prisms manually, and consequently we're really interested in testing them.
 For example we can define *prepared* lenses for particular data structures, like a `Dictionary`.
 I frequently use the following `Lens`, that focuses on a particular key of a dictionary:

 ```swift
 extension Dictionary {